Why the Bruins Made the Right Call in Hiring Jim Montgomery

 “On a line, a scorer needs to go with a puck possession guy,” Montgomery told the Dallas Morning News in November 2018.
 “Ideally, that third guy is a puck possession guy that does all the details and the habits right that create turnovers for the other two to do their magic…If you look at Boston’s line, Pastrnak is a sniper.
 Bergeron and Marchand are both puck possession and incredible puck pressure guys.
 That’s why they’re one of the best lines, because they’re consistent with their habits and their details.”

 These are questions and decisions that Montgomery will face in the coming weeks and months.
-But no matter the direction, the Bruins got the right coach for the job
+But no matter the direction, the Bruins got the right coach for the job.